By Danielle McInnes

 Read about similar experiences - Feeling isolated is common in suicide loss, so reading about other people's personal struggles can bridge this gap.
 For books on grief, see my Resources page.

 Join a support group - Research shows that being able to talk to people who have had a similar experience can be extremely helpful to those who are left behind.
-For tips on how to find a support group in your area, check my Resources page.
+To join my monthly online support group, click here.

 Be kind to yourself - Many of us have heard about the popularized phases of grief, which can add a new layer of expectations regarding the bereavement process.
 There is no wrong and right way to do it, so try to respect your pace.
 If you're feeling overwhelmed, do simple things, like going out for a walk (nature is healing), listening to soothing music, engaging in hobbies that bring you pleasure, journaling, eating healthy, and exercising.

 As hard as it may be, don't hide the truth from children.
 They will find out sooner or later, and this can have future repercussions on their capacity to trust and relate to others.
 Here are some general tips:

 To facilitate understanding, use age-appropriate language.